 The term cyberattack isn't new to most of us.
 Way back in the 20th century, we were already familiar with Trojan malware and relied on antivirus software to protect our data and computing systems.
 However, as our devices have become more powerful and mobile, they have also become a gateway to much more critical and sensitive data and information.
 This has made them an evermore appealing target for cyberattacks.
 And while security technology has gotten more sophisticated, so too have hackers.

 How are hackers attacking us?

 Cyberattacks infiltrate our computing systems, networks, infrastructures and mobile devices in a variety of ways.
 However, the main goal is always the same: to pilfer data, manipulate users, delete information, or destroy entire information systems.
 We saw this recently as many hospitals were infected with ransomware demanding money to restore vital medical systems and patient data.
 In this case, though the goal was financial, private data was compromised, and healthcare was jeopardized in the process.

-There are different methods for MITM attacks that hinge on the level of access hackers have to the computer systems they want to attack.
+Different methods for MITM attacks hinge on the level of access hackers have to the computer systems they want to attack.
 Here are some standard techniques: